ultraq/react-async-component/README.md

 ### Props

-Any props additional props used on `<AsyncComponent/>` and not mentioned below are passed along to the component that is loaded.
+Any props used on `<AsyncComponent/>` and not mentioned below are passed along to the component that is loaded.

  - `children`: optional, a function passed the component (will be `null` until the loader has succeeded) and component props for implementors to add any